Photo © 2018 Joseph Legáspi

 (Maria Paz Alegre, Theatre is Easy)

-On This Side of the World is one of eight new musicals that will be presenting at the National Alliance of Musical Theatre (NAMT) 32nd Festival of New Musicals from November 19 to 20, 2020.
+On This Side of the World was one of eight new musicals that presented at the National Alliance of Musical Theatre (NAMT) 32nd Festival of New Musicals, held virtually from November 19 to 20, 2020.

 The show was selected from over 349 musicals by a panel of 20 industry professionals.

-Click here to meet the cast and team behind On This Side of the World's showing at NAMT.
+Click here to meet the cast and team behind On This Side of the World's presentation at NAMT.

 The Philippines is the call center capital of the world, with over a million Filipino phone agents serving American customers — and pretending to be American! — every day.